 Notification.
 The committee and national assignor are responsible for contacting the umpires (by e-mail) to notify them of their assignments.
-The host should contact the umpires, once confirmed, to obtain arrival times; provide information regarding a meeting time and site and lodging arrangements; and determine whether they wish to purchase tickets for family members or friends.
+The host should contact the umpires, once confirmed, to obtain arrival times; provide information regarding a meeting time and site and lodging arrangements.
 The NCAA national office will provide names and addresses of umpires who will work each site.
 All game assignments for umpires will be made prior to the competition.